OblikStudio/kirby-variables-field/docs/README.md

     label: Variables
 ```

-This will create an editor for all variables where you can add new ones, or remove and sort them.
+This will create an editor for all variables where you can add, remove, and sort them.

 **Note:** This is a "fake" field and no actual value will be saved in the site/page txt file.
-All values are saved in the YAML files provided by easyvars where the variables reside.
-This means that it doesn't matter what field name you choose for the variables field.
+All values are saved in the YAML files where the variables reside so it doesn't matter what field name you choose.

 ## Options

-Before looking at the options, it's recommended to read through the [kirby-easyvars documentation](https://github.com/OblikStudio/kirby-easyvars) to know how it changes the workflow with variables.

 ### `variable`